daniellopes04/ai-prolog/prolog-bratko/chapter2/README.md

 ```

-## 2.2 - Matching

-### Exercises

-#### 2.3 Will the following matching operations succeed or fail?
+### 2.3 Will the following matching operations succeed or fail?
 If they succeed, what are the resulting instantiations of variables?

 (a) `point(A,B) = point(1,2)`